CCI order clears road for generic car parts market

 SAFETY HAZARD

-In the Kashmere Gate market, a maze of lanes and alleyways lined with men loading handcarts with spares tightly packed in sacks, a generic set of headlights for Hyundai Motor Co's (005380.KS) Santro hatchback costs 1,500 rupees ($24.65), less than half the price of the manufacturers' original.
+In the Kashmere Gate market, a maze of lanes and alleyways lined with men loading handcarts with spares tightly packed in sacks, a generic set of headlights for Hyundai Motor Co's Santro hatchback costs 1,500 rupees, less than half the price of the manufacturers' original.

 "There are all kinds of customers and we have something for every pocket," said a maker of generic bearings used in commercial vehicles.
 "They are smart enough to know which local parts are good quality and which ones are not."